Stuffed Onion Slices on a Plank

 - Preheat grill for medium high heat.

-- Peel and slice onions.
-Remove planks from water and dry off really well.
-Brush olive oil onto plank and carefully place onion slices on, about 3 slices per plank.
-Brush the tops of onion with oil and season with salt and black pepper.
+- Peel and slice onions into 1/2" thick rounds.
+Remove planks from water and pat dry with paper towels.
+Brush planks with olive oil, and carefully place onion slices on top-- about 3 slices per plank.
+Brush the tops of onion with oil and season with a little salt and black pepper.

 - Place planks with onion slices onto grill.
 Close lid and cook for 12-15 minutes.
 Reduce heat if needed.
 Onions should be almost tender and starting to brown around the edges.

-- Scoop a little less than 1/4 cup of blue cheese filling onto each slice.
+- Scoop about 1/4 cup of blue cheese filling onto each slice.
 I find it's easier to do this by hand, rather than using a spoon.
-Close lid to grill and continue cooking for 3 minutes.
-Remove from grill and serve.
+Close lid to grill and continue cooking for 3 minutes, or until cheese just begins to melt.
+Remove from grill, slice into fourths, and serve.